 How Haskell and I met

-I started my programming journey (effectively) with Python and got quite fond of it before I learned Go and, after some reluctance, learned to see the upsides of both languages.
+I started my programming journey with Python and got quite fond of it before I learned Go and, after some reluctance, learned to see the upsides of both languages.
 Python and Go are my two strongest languages to this day, but some time after I got comfortable with Go I realized that I wasn't a huge fan of either language (albeit I still have a soft spot for Python and probably always will).
 I wanted the best of both worlds.
 I thought, "There has to be a better language out there, and it's worth my time to find it and learn it".

 I tried out Perl, Ruby, Lisp, and probably one other I don't remember, but I didn't end up sticking with any of them.
 Ruby I lost interest in because I wasn't coming across any substantial difference from Python (and I didn't hear about any by web search either) so I figured it wouldn't be worth the investment.
 Ruby is dynamically typed, name errors at runtime, object-oriented... basically all the same flaws Python has.
 I knew that even if I had ended up preferring it to Python, it wouldn't be a big enough improvement to conclude my search.

 I gave Perl the longest chance.
 I was referred to Perl by someone else and told that it was "way less verbose" than Python, not as readable but particularly good for scripts and batch editing - which I always used Python for at the time.
 I did get far enough into Perl to write an actually useful text processing script which I used to convert all the pose codes to a new paradigm in my VN project Return To The Portrait (I ended up rolling back the redesign after I realized it wouldn't work, but that wasn't Perl's fault, it was Renpy's).
 Still, I never liked Perl and couldn't understand what the hype was about.
-It has C-like syntax and just generally looked like an uglier version of Python with nameless function parameters, no nested arrays... you read that right.
+It has C-like syntax and just generally looked like an uglier version of Python with *nameless function parameters*, *no nested arrays*... seriously.
 I also didn't find it to be any more concise.

-Lisp I don't remember why I quit; I gave it at most a couple of hours.
+Lisp I don't remember why I quit; I only gave it a couple of hours.
 I do know I had some issues installing it and running something trivial.
 Probably I just tried it at a bad time in my life where I ended up not having the time to put into long-term skill investments for a week after that, and just never went back to it.

 I came across Haskell.
 I knew very little of functional programming when I started.
 But when I read in Learn You A Haskell For Great Good that you can't change the value of a variable, I was too skeptical to not go on.

 I had some bad experiences early on and thought about quitting, but someone told me to keep going and I did; eventually I got past the early blocks and started to think I actually really liked Haskell.
 But that wasn't the end of the road.
 My enthusiasm dropped over a long time as I watched the cost of learning all this stack higher and higher.
-It was months before I started to think I understood monads, and more months before I actually did understand them and the rest of the stuff like Writer/Tuple, Reader/Function, State, transformers, and the rest of that black magic.
+It was months before I started to think I understood monads, and more months before I actually did understand them and the rest of the stuff like Writer/Tuple, Reader/Function, State, monad transformers, and the rest of that black magic.

-So while I'm nowhere near Haskell mastery (and probably never will be), I'm done holding off on giving my opinion of Haskell, even though it's not as informed as some of my other language opinions.
+So while I'm nowhere near Haskell mastery (and probably never will be), I'm done holding off on giving my opinion of Haskell, even though it's not as informed as my other language opinions.

 Compiled AND interactive